RT-LOC/docs/docs/reference/terminology.md

 `Positioning` - Calculate the positions of (moving) tags.

 ## RTLOC terminology
-`Client` - A customer of ours (possibly not the end customer, if you're an integrator), you for example?
+`Client` - A company or organization owning a license.

-`Project` - A project contains a license (1 license per project) and associated hardware.
-A client can have multiple projects.
-(When having multiple RTLS locations, or when selling to own customers)
+`Project` - A client can have multiple RTLS projects.
+These are different setups at different locations that can run simultaneously.

-`Setup` - In a project (single license) there may be a few *setups*.
-This happens for example when you move your hardware to a new location (for example when doing multiple (sports) events).

 ## Technology
 Some more information on the different technologies we harness.
 Click here for a full comparison.